 Yes.
 The Hong Kong Zoological and Botanical Gardens, Hong Kong Park, Hong Kong Trail, and Victoria Harbour are some of the best outdoor attractions in central Hong Kong.

 What is the best time to visit Hong Kong?

 Hong Kong Island is a year-round destination thanks to its subtropical location.
 Summers, though, can be sweltering and humid, and during the Spring (in September), it’s typhoon season in the city.
 So the best time to visit Hong Kong is from October to early December.

 - Ocean Park.

-Is Hong Kong located on mainland China?
+Is Hong Kong located in mainland China?

 Hong Kong is a sovereign territory of the People’s Republic of China.
-It maintains a high degree of autonomy, hence it’s not considered to be part of mainland China.
+It maintains a high degree of autonomy.
+Hence it’s not considered to be part of mainland China.

 You May Also Like: